mszell/introdatasci/README.md

 * Network analysis and visualization
 * Graph algorithms

-These topics come after the first half of the course (not included here) which covers introduction to programming in Python.
+These topics come after the first half of the course (not included here) which covers programming fundamentals in Python.

-## Source
+## Sources
 The course materials were adapted from a number of sources.
 All materials were used for educational, non-commercial reasons only.
 Feel free to use as you wish for the same purpose, at your own risk.
 For other re-use questions please consult the license of the respective source:

 * Scientific Python course by Roberta Sinatra